nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Finding Tasks by Keywords

-1. Finding tasks in HEY MATEz whose title or description contain any of the specified keywords
+1. Finding all tasks whose title or description contain any of the specified keywords

     1. Prerequisites: HEY MATEz contains 2 tasks, T1 and T2, with the following details: <br>
         * T1.
 Title: Community outreach proposal, Description: Write detailed proposal for MINDS outreach session
         * T2.
 Title: Proposal for EXCO event, Description: Plan and discuss timeline for EXCO event

     2. Test case: `findTasks Community`<br>
        Expected: Task T1 is listed in the task list.

     3. Test case: `findTasks Community EXCO` <br>
        Expected: Both task T1 and T2 are listed in the task list.

     4. Test case: `findTasks proposal`<br>
        Expected: Both task T1 and T2 are listed in the task list since keywords specified are case-insensitive.